Skip to content

 4. Demand Pod Operating Model

 The Demand Pod Operating Model organizes marketing around self-contained pods that combine demand generation, content creation, and campaign execution capabilities.
-Each pod owns specific pipeline targets and operates with dedicated resources, eliminating handoffs that slow traditional functional structures.
-In our experience, pods that hit $2M+ pipeline per quarter typically have dedicated content creators and campaign specialists.
+Each pod owns specific pipeline targets and operates with dedicated resources, eliminating the handoffs that slow traditional functional structures.
+Pods that hit $2M+ pipeline per quarter typically have dedicated content creators and campaign specialists, that pattern holds consistently in our experience.

 Core Components: